Effluent Management

 A Farm Dairy Premises Effluent Management Code of Practice (the Code) has been designed to ensure that dairy farm effluent is managed in a responsible manner which is unlikely to have a negative impact on the environment:

-Farm Dairy Premises Effluent Management Code of Practice (544Kb)
+Farm Dairy Premises Effluent Management Code of Practice 2025 (PDF 192Kb)

-This booklet is a useful resource for understanding Effluent Management on dairy farms, and who to call for assistance:
+This booklet is a useful resource for understanding Effluent Management on dairy farms:

 • On-farm effluent designs